-Pupils need to be aware that this is illegal to take, possess or share 'indecent images' of anyone under 18 even if they are the one in the picture (or even if they are aged 16+ and in a consensual relationship).
+Pupils need to be aware that this is illegal to take, possess or share 'indecent images' of anyone over 18 even if they are the one in the picture.
 However, any concern will be dealt with sensitively and considering all of the circumstances and will not necessarily end up with a criminal record.